 The Centers for Disease Control and Prevention (CDC) estimates that of the more than 34 million Americans who have diabetes, about 90-95% have type 2 diabetes most often develops in people over age 45, more and more children, teens and young adults are also developing this chronic condition.

 Unfortunately, no cure exists for type 2 diabetes.
 However, the good news is it can be prevented or delayed with healthy lifestyle changes.
 This even holds true for people who have prediabetes, where their blood sugar is higher than normal but not yet high enough for a diabetes diagnosis.
 In fact, prediabetes is common.
 The CDC reports more than 88 million U.S. adults have prediabetes, although more than 84% of them don’t know it

-For individuals with prediabetes and diabetes, Mom's Meals offers diabetes-friendly menu choices that are based on standards from the American Diabetes Association.
+For individuals with prediabetes and diabetes, we offer diabetes-friendly menu choices that are based on standards from the American Diabetes Association.
 We also have registered dietitians available to answer your questions about nutrition and ingredients.